 A legal compliance audit is conducted in a similar manner to a system compliance audit; however, we will prepare check lists identifying the legal duties set out in the relevant legislation.
 The scope of the audit is normally confined to HSE legislation relevant to the assurance of facilities integrity and major accident risks.
 The scope can, however, be extended if required.

 System effectiveness audit

-Penspen Integrity has developed a number of best practice systems models over a period of about 20 years.
+Penspen Integrity has developed a number of best practice systems models.
 These have been implemented for many clients, repeatedly audited and improved based on lessons learnt.
 These having been developed in recognition of the various relevant standards, but also incorporate our own view on what works best for operators.
 The systems effectiveness audit compares the clients systems and their use with our model and identifies gaps.
 If required recommendations can be made to fill gaps and these if required can be turned into short, medium and long term improvement plans.

-The scope of this is defined by the client, but can include the condition of an assets, its performance, how appropriate the level of inspection and maintenance is, the status of systems and procedures, the competencies of staff, what liabilities could be present and the appropriate level of investment to ensure continued operation and an acceptable level of risk.
+The scope of this is defined by the client, but can include the condition of an asset, the performance, the appropriateness the level of inspection and maintenance, the status of systems and procedures, the competencies of staff, what liabilities could be present and the appropriate level of investment to ensure continued operation and an acceptable level of risk.